Abdominal Pain: General Considerations

 1) Functional disorders: Irritable bowel syndrome (IBS), functional dyspepsia, chronic functional abdominal pain.

-2) GI diseases: Chronic gastroduodenitis, peptic ulcer disease (PUD), gastroesophageal reflux disease (GERD), Crohn disease, ulcerative colitis, ischemic or radiation-induced enteritis, bowel inflammation in the course of systemic connective tissue diseases, infectious or parasitic bowel disease (tuberculosis, actinomycosis, giardiasis, teniasis, ascariasis, trichomoniasis, schistosomiasis, Whipple disease), diverticulitis, celiac disease.
+2) GI diseases: Chronic gastroduodenitis, peptic ulcer disease (PUD), gastroesophageal reflux disease (GERD), eosinophilic esophagitis, Crohn disease, ulcerative colitis, ischemic or radiation-induced enteritis, bowel inflammation in the course of systemic connective tissue diseases, infectious or parasitic bowel disease (tuberculosis, actinomycosis, giardiasis, teniasis, ascariasis, trichomoniasis, schistosomiasis, Whipple disease), diverticulitis, celiac disease.

 3) Cholelithiasis and choledocholithiasis.